weekendesk/nodegate/docs/collections/_docs/errors-management.md

 ## Examples

-To answer a specific body with the error:
+To answer a specific body with an error that **will overwrite** the original error response:

 ```js
 gateway.route({